 In harvesting season there is a huge arrival of particular commodity in the market in very short period, which causes substantial fall in market prices of the commodity.
 Farmers do not have capacity to hold their stock, so they have to sell their produce at a very meager rate in the market.
 Under the pledge loan scheme the farmer keeps his produce in the APMC godown and gets 75% of the value as loan.
 As the prices of the commodity rise in the market the farmer sells his produce in the market and repays his loan and thus fetches higher price for his produce reasonable levels.

 Since 1990, the MSAMB has been implementing this scheme of pledge loan for the benefit of farmers of the State.
-The scheme of pledge loan is available for Moong, Tur, Udid, Soyabean, Paddy, Sunflower Safflower (Kardai) and Gram (Chana). .
-MSAMB has also covered Jawar, Bajra, Maize, Wheat, Turmeric, Regime (Bedana) and Cashew nuts in this scheme.
+The scheme of pledge loan is available for Moong, Tur, Udid, Soyabean, Paddy, Sunflower, Safflower (Kardai), Gram (Chana), Jawar, Bajra, Maize, Wheat, Ghewda (Rajma), Turmeric, Regime (Bedana), Cashew nuts and Betel nuts (Supari) in this scheme.

-Under this scheme, a farmer can store his produce in Godowns of APMC and can immediately get 75% cost of his produce (for Jawar, Bajra, Maize and Wheat 50% or Rs.500/- which is less), at an interest rate of 6%.
+Under this scheme, a farmer can store his produce in Godowns of APMC and can immediately get 75% cost of his produce at an interest rate of 6%.
+Farmer can avail the pledge loan facility by storing the produce in the godowns of state Warehousing Corporation or Center Corporation.
 The APMCs maintain this pledged stock free of cost.
 The farmers can sell their produce when the prices are higher.
-The pledge loan limits are sanctioned to APMCs as per their demand.

-MSAMB has disbursed Rs.1550.77 Cr.
-Agricultural pledge loan to the farmers of Maharashtra State through APMCs since 1990-91 as a marketing initiative.
+MSAMB has disbursed Rs.16986.76 Lacks Agricultural pledge loan to the farmers of Maharashtra State through APMCs since 1990-91 as a marketing initiative

 |No||Commodity||Limit of Loan||Period||Rate of Interest|